Two-party system: House of Representatives

-The Coalition has been in government about two-thirds of time, broken by four periods of Labor governments: 1972–1975, 1983–1996, 2007–2013 and 2022–present.
+The Coalition has been in government about two-thirds of time, broken by four periods of Labor governments: 1972–1975, 1983–1996, 2007–2013, and since 2022.

-The ALP is Australia's largest and oldest continuing political party, it was formed in 1891 from the Australian labour movement.
+The ALP is Australia's largest and oldest continuing political party, formed in 1891 from the Australian labour movement.
 The party has branches in every state and territory.

-The Coalition is a near-permanent alliance of several parties, primarily the Liberal Party of Australia (Australia's 2nd largest party) and National Party of Australia (4th largest).
+The Coalition refers to the alliance between the Liberal Party of Australia (Australia's 2nd largest party) and National Party of Australia (4th largest).
 It was formed after the 1922 Australian federal election, when the Nationalist Party (ancestor of today's Liberal Party) lost its absolute majority, and was only able to remain in government by allying with the Country Party (now called the National Party).
 Under the Coalition agreement, if the Coalition forms government then the Prime Minister will be the leader of the Liberals, and the Deputy Prime Minister will be the leader of the Nationals.
-In theory, disagreements between the Coalition's constituent parties would lead to the Coalition being broken.
-However, the last time that this has happened at the federal level was in 1939-1940.
+In theory, disagreements between the Coalition's constituent parties would lead to the Coalition splitting apart.
+This has happened only a few times in Australia's modern political history, and has always resulted in the Coalition coming back together by the next election.
+The most recent split occurred in 2025, following Labor's landslide victory at that year's election.

 One reason for Australia's two-party system is because the House of Representatives (which chooses the Prime Minister of Australia) is elected through the instant-runoff voting electoral system.
-Although voters can preference third parties and independents above the major parties, and this does not lead to a spoiler effect, there is still only one member per electoral division (ie: a winner-take-all system) and so major parties tend to win the vast majority of seats (even if they need to rely on preferences to do so - for example, a Labor candidate may win a seat with 30% of the vote for Labor and 21% from Australian Greens voters who ranked Labor second).
+Although voters can preference third parties and independents above the major parties, and the voting method has a reduced spoiler effect, there is still only one member per electoral division (ie: a winner-take-all system) and so major parties tend to win the vast majority of seats even if they need to rely on preferences to do so.
+For example, a Labor candidate may win a seat with 30% of the vote for Labor and 21% from Australian Greens voters who ranked Labor second.

 Senate

-On the other hand, the Australian Senate is effectively a multi-party system.
+On the other hand, the Australian Senate is effectively a multi-party system, and a Senate majority matching the House is very rare.
 It uses single transferable vote with multiple Senators for each state/territory.
 This results in rough proportional representation and as a result, third parties have much more influence and often hold the balance of power.
 Since 2004, the Australian Greens have been the third largest party in the country, with 8-13% of the national vote and an equivalent amount of Senators.
 Prior to this, the Australian Democrats was the third largest party.
 Other current and past parties include One Nation, the Liberal Democrats and Family First.